jparrott06/Assignment1-AkhtarParrott/README.md

   - In order to develop in a modular fashion we both want to use a framework like React or Vue where we can create reusable component classes
     - this will avoid a lot of headache, make code more resilient and readable
     - rendering issues with importing our components made for a lot of time spent refactoring our codebase
+  - Deciding on our Tech Stack:
+    - Both developers have some experience with React, and Jacob has used the MERN stack in the past
+    - We will reach a decision within the next week or two to decide on a stack, taking into account pros/cons of different technologies and our requirements
+    - This will also help us from a design and organizational perspective once we know the BackEnd techologies we will be utilizing
   - Peer programming was extremely effective when trouble-shooting a single page and figuring out sizing/styling
     - we anticipate using this strategy again for larger/more complex files as we integrate this Chirpy webapp FE design into a full-stack application.
   - I met with the TA and he made a great point about certain css libraries/frameworks overwriting and competing with one another